-The bonus of this route up Scafell Pike was that there were no people, and towards the top there was a small path that was easy to follow.
+The bonus of this route up Scafell Pike was that there were no people.
+Towards the top there was a small path that was easy to follow.
 On arriving at the summit, I put on all my jackets as the wind was extremely cold and sat and ate a sandwich.
 There was a continuous stream of people arriving and leaving the summit, which made me glad it wasn’t a weekend.

 I headed down from the summit on the corridor route, which was rocky and a bit exposed, but gave me great views as the weather improved.
 The sun came out which convinced me to change my plans again – I climbed up Windy Gap and Green Gable to stay high and enjoy the views.

 I dropped to the Honister Pass and Mine which had an open cafe.
 I considered my options again here at 5pm: do I climb and camp, or head for the Rosthwaite pub as I haven’t got much food left?
 I did fancy climbing Catbells in the morning, so made the decision to climb and camp under High Spy.
 The man serving in the cafe had biked LEJOG and was interested in my walk.
 I told him that the biggest surprise for me has been the people I’ve met along the way, especially in Wales as they have a reputation for not liking the English.
 He replied, “you can’t say that, I’m Welsh!”
 I apologised and quietly left!